DC 6841Respiratory System38 CFR § 4.97

 A 0% rating requires: Healed and inactive mycotic lesions, asymptomatic.
 A 100% rating requires: Chronic pulmonary mycosis with persistent fever, weight loss, night sweats, or massive hemoptysis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Spinal cord injury with respiratory insufficiency qualify for TDIU (Total Disability Individual Unemployability)?
+Can Spinal cord injury with respiratory insufficiency qualify for TDIU?

-What evidence do I need to establish service connection for Spinal cord injury with respiratory insufficiency?
+What evidence supports a higher rating for Spinal cord injury with respiratory insufficiency?

-What is the C&P exam like for Spinal cord injury with respiratory insufficiency?
+What happens at the C&P exam for Spinal cord injury with respiratory insufficiency?

 Get a Personalized Rating Analysis